Aliases for GNAT2 Gene

 GeneCards Summary for GNAT2 Gene

 GNAT2 (G Protein Subunit Alpha Transducin 2) is a Protein Coding gene.
-Diseases associated with GNAT2 include achromatopsia-4 and achromatopsia.
-Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
-GO annotations related to this gene include GTP binding and signal transducer activity.
-An important paralog of this gene is GNAQ.
+Diseases associated with GNAT2 include Achromatopsia 4 and Cone-Rod Dystrophy 6.
+Among its related pathways are DAG and IP3 signaling and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include GTP binding and signal transducer activity.
+An important paralog of this gene is GNAT1.

 UniProtKB/Swiss-Prot for GNAT2 Gene